 Finally, Dutchman’s Breeches (Dicentra cucullaria) is a compact variety that enjoys partial shade.
 Excelling in zones 3-9 it produces white flowers from late spring until mid summer.

-The colorful flowers of this plant is a reliable way to introduce early season color to your garden.
-As the summer warms up the plants will fade, their color replaced by other plants in your collection.
+The colorful flowers of Bleeding Heart (Dicentra spectabilis) is a reliable way to introduce early season color to your garden.
+As the summer warms up the Bleeding Hearts will fade, their color replaced by other plants in your collection.

 Planting Bleeding Heart

-While these plants can be grown from seed they are most commonly purchased as young plants or grown from cuttings.
+While Bleeding Heart can be grown from seed they are most commonly purchased as young plants or grown from cuttings.

 Plant bleeding heart from spring, after your last frost has passed, until early summer.

 An early flowering plant, many gardeners plant bleeding hearts close to deciduous trees.
 This combination allows bleeding hearts time and light to flower in the spring and early summer.
-The foliage of the deciduous tree will then provide it with shade during the warmest of the summer months.
+The foliage of the deciduous tree will then provide Bleeding Heart with shade during the warmest of the summer months.

-All varieties like well draining soil that is kept constantly moist.
-Try to space them 1-2.5 ft apart, depending on the variety.
+All varieties of Bleeding Heart like well draining soil that is kept constantly moist.
+Try to space the Bleeding Hearts 1-2.5 ft apart, depending on the variety.

-Planting in a favourable position, and correctly spacing if you are growing more than one, will help plants to flourish.
-It will also help them to maintain a healthy growth habit, keeping pests and diseases at bay.
+Planting in a favourable position, and correctly spacing if you are growing more than one, will help Bleeding Hearts to flourish.
+It will also help the Bleeding Heart maintain a healthy growth habit, keeping pests and diseases at bay.

-While heat is a problem, these plants can tolerate humidity well.
+While heat is a problem, Bleeding Hearts can tolerate humidity well.

 Before planting amend the soil by digging in organic material such as homemade compost or ground bark.
 This helps to further improve the soil and its drainage abilities.